cfrancisco726/mtb-bike-shop/README.md

 ## Features

-- Landing page with link to collection, cart, log in/sign out,
+- Landing page with link to collection, cart, log in/sign up.
 - can view details of individual bike product
 - Shopping cart - can add and subtract items or delete all together
 - proceed to check out - if not logged in will direct you to sign in / sign up page